meiob/meiob.github.io/_posts/2021-01-03-commands-to-open-close-multiple-apps-on-macos.md

 layout: post
 title: Commands to open/close multiple apps on macOS🪄
 postHero: /images/post_hero_01032021.png
-author: masa
+author: mei
 authorTwitter: https://twitter.com/masaakifuruki
 gravatar: https://en.gravatar.com/userimage/83488390/e292e2f9ba8e52cd14aae2c80e1a4f30.png?size=200
-postFooter: This blog post is originally published on <a href="https://masaakifuruki.medium.com/command-to-open-close-multiple-apps-on-macos-548f118e658d">Medium</a>
+postFooter: This blog post is originally published on <a href="https://meiokubo.medium.com/command-to-open-close-multiple-apps-on-macos-548f118e658d">Medium</a>
 ---

 Wouldn’t it be great if there is a magic word to open or close your essential apps at once?